which addresses the difficulties of ERP implementation by proposing CSFs and process models of the

 c) company’s capability of reengineering.

-Two aspects should be cared when selecting software and hardware:8) Vendor support
+Two aspects should be cared when selecting software and hardware:

 a) compatibility of software/hardware and company’s needs, and